Southern Pacific 4294

-Southern Pacific 4294 is a AC-12 class cab-forward–type steam locomotive that was owned and operated by the Southern Pacific Railroad (SP).
+Southern Pacific 4294 is a preserved AC-12 class cab-forward–type steam locomotive that was owned and operated by the Southern Pacific Railroad (SP).
 It was built by the Baldwin Locomotive Works (BLW) in March 1944 and was used hauling Southern Pacific Railroad's (SP) trains over the Sierra Nevada, often working on Donner Pass in California.
 Today it is preserved at the California State Railroad Museum (CSRM) in Sacramento, California.

 History

 No. 4294 was the last of 20 Southern Pacific class AC-12 4-8-8-2 cab-forward locomotives in a larger series of 256 Southern Pacific articulated cab-forwards starting with class AC-1.
 An articulated locomotive is essentially two locomotives sharing a fire box, boiler and crew.
 The front locomotive has its cranks quartered 90 degrees apart.
 The front and rear sets of drive axles are free to roll out of phase with respect to each other.
 If unloaded, the locomotive has a vertical oscillation, near 50 mph, that can lift the tires above the rails.